Salesforce to Redshift: The Complete Integration Guide

 Exporting Salesforce Data via Data Loader Export Wizard: Step 2

-3. Select a Salesforce object to export data from and specify the CSV file name.
+Select a Salesforce object to export data from and specify the CSV file name.
 Click Next.
-Data Loader allows you to export both predefined and custom objects.
+Data Loader allows users to export both predefined and custom objects.
+You can also change the location where the result file will be saved by clicking Browse.

 Exporting Salesforce Data via Data Loader Export Wizard: Step 3